Richardaeld/Eldridge_Music/README.md

 + Each card features general text, an image of the product, and a product rating which gives users all the necessary information at a glance.
     + All merchandise information is limited to a maximum character count to keep cards brief.
 + Each card is fitted with some **superuser edit/delete** options for ease of inventory management.
-+ A star rating feature allows users to actively see total ratings and average rating of a product.
++ A star rating feature allows users to see total ratings and the average rating of a product.

 ### Specials
 + A view that returns only discounted merchandise for the user to see in the same format as the **merchandise view**.